Racing isn’t (just) about how long it takes you to get from the start to the finish.

 It’s (also) about the adventureyou have along the way, the people you meet and the unique moments you share.

-This is classic cross-country lap racing at its best – from the first time between the tape to people that have spent a lifetime training for power output, we have you covered when you line up at the Rocky Trail start line!
+This is cross-country endurance lap racing at its best!
+From the first time between the tape to people that have spent a lifetime training for power output, we have you covered when you line up at the Rocky Trail start line!

 What is Shimano MTB GP racing?

 Racing is a matter of spirit not strength.

 What’s the challenge?
 These cross-country events are normally run on an 8-10km circuit for solo racers, pairs and in teams of three and offer four or seven hour options.
 The solo rider or relay team in their respective categories/age groups with the most amount of laps completed in the least amount of time within the racing window, wins.

 These events aim to reward as many riders as possible with prizes at each event and across the series.
 There are age-group and eBike category podiums.
 Racers receive a placing in their age category and in an online General Classification (GC).

 Less of a winners-only-focused competition, but a positive and inclusive experience for all racers.